Skip to Content

 Like other European countries, Belgium is a blend of new and old.
 Tourists enjoy looking at castles, older sections of major cities dating back to the Renaissance, and important historical battlefields, including Waterloo, where Napolean’s forces were defeated.

+But there are also modern elements that make Belgium worth seeing.
 It’s also considered the Diamond Capital of the World, where potentially you can score great deals on this popular gemstone and learn about the entire fascinating industry.

 Beer is big everywhere too!
 Belgian beer has been designated by the United Nations as part of the “Intangible Cultural Heritage of Humanity.”

 Today, there are around 200 breweries and more than 1,600 unique types of beer, including varieties that have been brewed by Trappist monks for centuries.
+But with so much rich history and culture to explore, how do you pick the right place to stay?

-The 4 Best Areas in Belgium
+The Best Places to Stay in Belgium

 Belgium stretches from the Atlantic coast and the border of the Netherlands to Luxembourg and Germany, with France towards the bottom.